 group :development, :test do gem 'sqlite3', '1.3.11' gem 'byebug', platform: :mri end group :production do gem 'pg' end

 and, comment out any reference to sqlite3 in the main body of the Gemfile.
 Then copy the gem ‘sqlite3’ line and move it to the ‘group: development and test’ section next to the line about the ‘byebug’ gem, then save the file.

 You now need to run bundle install to add the gem.
 This might take a while.

 Issues installing pg gem

-Sometimes this goes smoothly, but othertimes adding in the pg gem doesn’t if you’re trying to also set it up for development.
-As you’re specifying pg gem is for production, you should find it goes smoothly.
+Sometimes this goes smoothly, but other times adding in the pg gem doesn’t go smoothly if you’re trying to also set it up for development.
+As you’re specifying pg gem is for production, you should find it goes better.
 You’ll find notes at the end of the practical for setting up postgresql for development, which can help you debug this process.

 Set up Heroku account

 We’ll deploy to Heroku for the travelagent as it provides free Rails application hosting as well as integration with Git.

 If you skipped this previously, then sign up for an account at http://heroku.com and then follow the instructions at https://devcenter.heroku.com/articles/getting-started-with-ruby#set-up.
 Follow instructions for the ‘standalone installation‘, which is a command line operation.
 This tends to work smoothly.
 If you already did all of the first practical, then you will have done this already.
 We’re just consolidating everything to check that everyone’s at the same place, and knows how to deploy to Heroku as part of your assessment work for the course.